rcarcamo-dot/PYTHON-SBI/README.md

 Most of the proteins comprise of a variety of polypeptide chains that make up multi-subunit complexes.
 Such form is known as the quaternary structure of a protein, which plays a significant role in determining its function, activity and localization.
 Additionally, these protein subunits may be interacting with nucleic acids (DNA) and ribonucleic acids(RNA) as well.
 However, comprehending how individual subunits form into bigger complexes is not an easy work.
 In this project, we created a program to create multi-subunit complexes out of its individual pairwise interactions.

+In the process of modelling complexes, one of the fundemental steps is to find out how chains interacts.
+To detect this interactions, carbon alpha or carbon beta atoms are widely used to calculate distance between them and only the pairs whose distance is lower than a cut off are considered as an interaction.
+The characteristic of being backbone of carbon alpha atoms makes them favorable to determine distances despite the fact that distances calculated by using carbon beta atoms have been demonstrated to create better models.
+In our program, we used carbon alpha atoms to calculate distances and considered the distance 1.2 Å and lower as an interaction.

 ## Tutorial
 ### Input Files